 4th Century

-Roman governor turned bishop knwon for his eloquent preaching & defense of orthodoxy against Arianism.
+Roman governor turned bishop known for his eloquent preaching & defense of orthodoxy against Arianism.

 Catechist bishop, he crafted lectures on baptism and sacraments for early Christian converts.